ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 [TOC]

-## Get Something Done, This is Part 3 of 3
+## Get Something Done

-This tutorial is the last part of series of three.
-Part one is “Installing OCaml” and part two is “A Tour of OCaml.”
-It is assumed here that part 1 and part 2 have been completed and the environment has been set up as described in the first tutorial.
+This tutorial is the last part of the three-part series.
+Please ensure you have completed [“Installing OCaml”](linkhere) and [`“A Tour of OCaml”](linkhere) before proceeding onto your first OCaml project.
+You will need your environment been set up as described in the ["Installing OCaml"](Install_link).

 In this tutorial, we start working with files containing OCaml source code and compiling them to produce excutable binaries.
-However, this is not a detailed tutorial on OCaml compilation, project modularization, dependencies management; it only gives a glimpse at those topics.
-The goal is to sketch the bigger picture before presenting topics extensively and risking getting lost in the details.
+However, this is not a detailed tutorial on OCaml compilation, project modularisation, or dependencies management; it only gives a glimpse at those topics.
+The goal is to sketch the bigger picture before extensively presenting topics in order to avoid getting lost in the details.

-Breadth-first learning instead of depth-first learning.
+In other words, breadth-first learning instead of depth-first learning.

 ## Compiling OCaml Programs

 OCaml comes with both an interpreter and a compiler.
 In the previous tutorial, only the interpreter was used.
-This section gives a glimpse at the way to use the compiler.
+This section gives a glimpse of how to use the compiler.

 We start by seting up a traditional “Hello World!” project using Dune, OCaml’s build system.
-This creates it, under the name `hello`.
+The following creates it under the name `hello`:

 ```shell
 $ dune init proj hello